nagi1999a/obsidian-focus-plugin/README.md

 This option affects the scope of the focus state.

 #### Only One Block
-Focus only the block you clicked on.
+Focus only on the block you clicked on.

 #### Also the Content
-Focus the block you clicked on and related contents.
+Focus on the block you clicked on and related content.

 ### Content Behavior
-This option affects the behavior when clicking on the content elements, e.g. pure text, callout block, etc.
+This option affects the behavior when clicking on the content elements, e.g. pure text, and callout block.

-#### Only Focus the Element
+#### Only Focus on the Element
-Focus only the element you clicked on.
+Focus only on the element you clicked on.

 #### Focus Related Contents
-Focus the element you clicked on and related contents.
+Focus on the element you clicked on and related content.

 ### Style Settings
 With the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin installed and enabled, you can further customize some visual properties under `Settings > Style Settings > Focus and Highlight`.